microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 and setting it in the ActionButton property.
 Custom styling will be applied to action buttons of type [Button](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Button) and [HyperlinkButton](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.HyperlinkButton) for consistency and accessibility.
-Outside of the ActionButton property, additional action buttons can be added via custom content and will appear below the message.
+Aside from the ActionButton property, additional action buttons can be added via custom content and will appear below the message.